Public health guidelines for everyone

 Some objects, such as cones and hurdles, are not frequently touched by hands during the sports activity.
 People should be asked to wash their hands after handling them.

-The lending of equipment and team uniforms at the beginning of the season is permitted.
-Participants are responsible for cleaning them after each training session or match for the rest of the season.
+The loan of equipment is permitted.
+Participants are responsible for cleaning it after each training session or match for the rest of the season.

 After the training session or match, clothing is removed and washed with regular laundry detergent.